The Deligne-Riemann-Roch isomorphism: Construction for regular closed immersions

 Finally, the fact that $\RR_{i}$ is the identity isomorphism if $i$ is the identity map is trivial.
 It also follows from Proposition \ref{prop:RRres=RR} in the case of the zero section of the zero vector bundle. \end{proof}

 Note that in case where $Y\to X$ is cut out by the zeros of a regular section, both constructions \eqref{eq:BorelSerre} and Proposition \ref{prop:RR-closed-immersions} apply.
-The following proposition ensures the resulting isomorphisms agree.\begin{proposition} Let $i: Y \to X$ be a regular closed immersion cut out by the zeros of a regular section $\sigma$ of a vector bundle.
-Also, let $F$ (resp. $E$) be a virtual perfect complex bundle on $X$ (resp. $Y$), with an isomorphism $\psi: E \simeq i^\ast F$.
+The following proposition ensures the resulting isomorphisms agree. \begin{proposition} Let $i: Y \to X$ be a regular closed immersion cut out by the zeros of a regular section $\sigma$ of a vector bundle.
+Also, let $F$ (resp. $E$) be a virtual perfect complex on $X$ (resp. $Y$), with an isomorphism $\psi: E \simeq i^\ast F$.
 Then, the following diagram commutes, where the vertical arrows are induced by $\psi$ :

-In particular, $\RR_i(i^\ast F) = \RR_{sec}(F, \sigma)$, which only depends on the immersion $i$ and the restriction $i^{\ast}F$. \end{proposition} \begin{proof} To prove the commutativity, we can suppose that the base schemes are divisorial and work with virtual categories of vector bundles, cf. Proposition \ref{prop:base-reduction}.
-From the fact that $\RR_{i}$ is functorial with respect to isomorphisms in the bundle, we can reduce to the case $E= i^\ast F$, which we assume from now on.
+In particular, $\RR_i(i^\ast F) = \RR_{sec}(F, \sigma)$, which only depends on the immersion $i$ and the restriction $i^{\ast}F$. \end{proposition} \begin{proof} To prove the commutativity, we may assume that the base schemes are divisorial and work with virtual categories of vector bundles, cf. Proposition \ref{prop:base-reduction}.
+Since $\RR_{i}$ is functorial with respect to isomorphisms in the bundle, we can reduce to the case $E= i^\ast F$, which we assume from now on.
 Therefore, we must show $\RR_i(i^\ast F) = \RR_{sec}(F, \sigma)$.

 We then consider the following diagram, whose commutativity is proven below: